 - Medical history

-- Lifestyle (whether you smoke, drink, have a high-risk job, or practice any extreme sports)
+- Lifestyle (whether you smoke, drink, have a high-risk job or practice extreme sports)

 Term life works as a short-term safety net.
-It can safeguard the financial security of your dependents, loved ones, and/or business.
+It can provide peace of mind and safeguard the financial security of your dependents, loved ones, and/or business as long as the policy is in effect.

 How much does term life insurance cost?

-Underwriting is part of an insurance company’s risk assessment process to determine how likely you will die within the policy’s term limit.
-For medical underwriting, insurers examine,
+Underwriting is part of an insurance company’s risk assessment process to determine how likely it is that you will die within the policy’s term limit.
+For medical underwriting, insurers examine:

 - Health and medical history